-Subdivisions of sections also have headnotes.
+Subdivisions of sections also have headnotes that are not a part of the law.
 Subdivision headnotes are printed in boldface upper and lowercase letters and reflect the specific contents of the subdivision.

 HISTORY.
 Under each section there is a boldface entry headed "History" followed by a note in italic type.
-The note shows the legislative history of each section beginning with Revised Laws 1905.
+The note shows the legislative history of each section beginning xxxiii PREFACE with Revised Laws 1905.
 For laws originally enacted in 1905 or later, the history note shows the session law that originally enacted the section and any session law which amended it.
 References to the session laws are in chronological order.
 Preceding the session law references, some history sections include a number in parentheses.
-This number refers to the location of the section in Mason's
+This number refers to the location of the section in Mason's Minnesota Statutes of 1927 and its supplements.
+The following is a typical history note: